opengovfoundation/site-policy/markdown/privacy-policy.md

 *   handling a spike in traffic or other abnormal, short-term circumstances, or
 *   research projects ( in anonymized form ) that serve our overall mission.

 In those and similar situations we will delete the information as soon as it is apparent that the information is no longer needed for the purpose for which it was retained.
-For more information on data logging and techniques OpenGov intends to use to anonymize, obfuscate, aggregate and delete information, see The Electronic Frontier Foundation’s (EFF) [Best Practices for Online Service Providers.](https://www.eff.org/wp/osp)
+For more information on data logging and techniques OpenGov intends to use to anonymize, obfuscate, aggregate and delete information, see The Electronic Frontier Foundation's (EFF) [Best Practices for Online Service Providers.](https://www.eff.org/wp/osp)

 ### Cookies